cmbant/getdist/scripts/MAC_APP_BUILD.md

 2. Click on the "Actions" tab
 3. Select the "Build Mac App" workflow
 4. Click "Run workflow"
+5. Optionally, check "Sign and notarize the app" if you have set up the required secrets

 The workflow will:
 - Build the Mac app bundle
 - Create a DMG installer
+- Sign and notarize the app (if enabled and secrets are configured)
-- Upload both as artifacts that can be downloaded from the workflow run page
+- Upload the DMG as an artifact that can be downloaded from the workflow run page

 ## Architecture Support